Navy Midshipmen men's basketball: Tournament success (1986–2004)

-Present-day success (2020-present)
+Present-day success (2020–present)

 During the 2020–21 season, under head coach Ed DeChellis and assistant coach John Perry, the Navy Midshipmen men's basketball team posted a 15–3 overall record and went 12–1 in Patriot League play, winning the Patriot League South Division title.
 The Midshipmen secured the No. 1 overall seed in the Patriot League Tournament for the first time since the 1996–97 season, but were upset in the quarterfinals by No. 9 seed Loyola (Maryland).

 In the 2024–25 season, Navy advanced to the Patriot League Tournament championship game as the No. 5 seed after upsetting top-seeded Bucknell in the semifinals, but fell to No. 2 seed American University, 74–52, in the final.
 Following the season, Ed DeChellis retired after 14 seasons, and Jon Perry was promoted to head coach.

+In the 2025–26 season, Navy led by Austin Benigni, clinched the Patriot League's regular-season title for the first time since 2000, and their first outright title since 1997.
+However, the season would come to a close in an Patriot League Tournament semi-finals upset against No. 4 seed Boston University 73–72.

 Postseason history

 NCAA tournament results

 The Midshipmen have appeared in the NCAA tournament 11 times and made regional finals (the "Elite Eight") in 1947, 1954 and 1986.
-Their overall tournament record is 8–11.
+Their overall tournament record is 8–12.